 We intend to hold certain limited partner or non-managing member interests in partnerships or limited liability companies that are joint ventures or investment funds, such as the International Affiliated Funds.
 Such investments may be substantial and will, at least in the case of the International Affiliated Funds, take the form of non-managing, non-controlling interests.
 Our ability to qualify as a REIT will be affected by such investments.
 To the extent that our investment in an entity that is classified as a partnership for U.S. federal income tax purposes is not held through one of our taxable REIT subsidiaries ("TRSs"), our share of the gross income of the entity will be taken into account for purposes of determining whether we satisfy the REIT gross income tests and our share of the assets of the entity will be taken into account for purposes of determining whether we satisfy the REIT asset tests.
 In the case of the International Affiliated Funds, common commercial practices outside the United States may be inconsistent with the REIT rules for qualifying "rents from real property," and exchange gains are likely to be recognized that may or may not be treated as non-qualifying income for purposes of the REIT gross income tests.
 If a partnership or limited liability company in which we own an interest takes or expects to take actions that could jeopardize our qualification as a REIT or require us to pay tax, we may be forced to dispose of our interest in such entity or contribute such interest to a TRS.
 In addition, it is possible that a partnership or limited liability company could take an action which could cause us to fail a REIT gross income or asset test, and that we would not become aware of such actions in time to dispose of our interest in the partnership or limited liability company or take other corrective action on a timely basis.
 In addition, we will have to take into account income of such joint ventures and investment funds that are classified as partnerships for tax purposes, without regard to whether such joint ventures or funds make distributions to us to fund our distribution requirements.
 We may avoid some of these risks by investing in the International Affiliated Funds or other joint ventures or funds that are classified as partnerships for U.S. federal income tax purposes through one of our TRSs.
 Under the REIT asset tests, however, no more than 20% of our assets may consist of TRS securities.
 In addition, in the case of any non-U.S. TRSs, we would expect to have to take into income the net income of such a TRS each year under the "subpart F income" rules applicable to "controlled foreign corporations" without regard to whether we receive any distributions from the TRS.
-Such subpart F inclusions are not clearly listed as types of qualifying income for purposes of the REIT 95% gross income test and, while the Internal Revenue Service has issued a number of private letter rulings treating such inclusions as qualifying income for purposes of the REIT 95% gross income test, we do not have such a ruling, and the Internal Revenue Service could challenge our treatment of such inclusions.
+Such subpart F inclusions should be treated as qualifying income for purposes of the REIT 95% gross income test but not for purposes of the 75% gross income test.